Andover & District Whippet Racing Club

 Since then, we have held some fantastic meetings; both Club days, our Opens and proudly, National Championships.
 We also hold an Open for Charity, usually on the Easter bank Holiday weekend and most recently made a huge amount of £1000 for "Scruples Whippet Rescue".

 As Jan and Dave's field has become so popular with caravans and campers due to the immediate facilities (pub, petrol station with shop directly opposite along with a quality butchers next to it and an Indian restaurant within a two minute walk, five minute drive from A303 and a regular bus service which stops outside the pub taking passengers directly to the near towns of Andover and Salisbury), we have found ourselves less able to book dates for racing.

 In early 2010, we managed to secure a lovely flat field for our sole use alongside our present racing ground from a local Farmer and, with his help, set to work on it in Autumn of that year.
-He kindly ploughed, seeded and fertilised the field for our club and in spring 2011 ring rolled it, leaving a flat, even, and now thickly grassed land for us, the majority of the field is cared for by our groundsman Ray.
+He kindly ploughed, seeded and fertilised the field for our club and in spring 2011 ring rolled it, leaving a flat, even, and now thickly grassed land for us.

 A working party gathered mid July to cut our race track out, (which gives us several race distances up to 200 yards) and picked up any small stones from the track area.
 We then erected a rabbit wire around the perimeter.
 The ground was "fine tuned" through the remainder of 2011 and was ready for the begining of our 2012 schedule.

 A successful first year on the new track saw us host not only three Open meetings but two National Championship as well as many club meetings.
 Members and guests alike positively commented on our new facilities and the ability to hold more regular meetings was used to the full.